ljdyer/news-classifier/README.md

 Go to https://ljdyer-news-classifier.herokuapp.com/.

-Paste an article from BBC News or another news source, or simply type a few words into the text area and watch the category labels at the top of the page change in size to reflect the probability of the text belonging to each category.
+Paste an article from BBC News or another news source, or simply type a few words into the text area and watch the category labels at the top of the page change in size to reflect the probability of the text belonging to each category according to the model.

 The below screenshot was taken after pasting a randomly selected article from the business section of the Guardian website.
 The model correctly predicts that the text is from an article about business, assigning 32.05% probability to the 'business' category.